 Simulation

 We consider a continuous phenotype as the sum of strong covariate effects, non-zero genotype main effects, optional environmental main effects, optional GxE effects, and Gaussian white noise.
 We consider four scenarios of how the environment affects a phenotype: 1) directly through the main effect (ENV + NUL); 2) no impact (NUL + NUL); 3) through the GxE effect (NUL + GXE); and 4) both directly and through the GxE effect (ENV + GXE).
 The first two scenarios have no GxE effects, and rejecting the primary null hypothesis contributes to the false discovery rate (FDR).
 An out-of-control FDR invalidates a method.
 The second two scenarios do have GxE effects, and rejecting the null adds to the true discovery rate (TDR).
-A higher TDR means a method is more powerful, if the FDR is controlled.
-If the FDR is not controlled, the TDR is not valid.
+A higher TDR means a method is more powerful, as long as the FDR is controlled in the first place.

 We compare five methods, namely the proposed variance locus analysis (VLA), double linear model (DLM), deviation regression model (DRM), double generalized linear model (DGLM), and Levene’s test (LVT).
 We conducted 20,000 trials for each scenario.
 In each trial, we randomly picked a variant with MAF≥0.01 in region 17q3 (chromosome 17: 10700001 - 16000000) of the 1000 Genomes Project Phase 3 (Consortium, 2012; Consortium & others, 2015) and drew 10,000 dosage values from that variant as the genotype.